aaltogamers/AG_web/src/content/events/winter-olympics-2022.md

 ---
 name: Aalto Gamers Winter Olympics 2022
+sessions:
-time: 2022-02-19T16:00:00
+  - start: 2022-02-19T16:00:00
-durationHours: 4
+    end: 2022-02-19T20:00:00
+    location: Online (Discord)
+    id: d6fuv0ow
+signupMode: none
 image: /images/winter-olympics-2022.png
 visibleOnCalendar: true
 visibleOnEventsPage: true
-location: Online (Discord)
-isRecurring: false
-description: >-
-  Aalto Gamers Winter Olympics 2022!
+description: Aalto Gamers Winter Olympics 2022!
 Compete with and against other people in 5 awesome PC games and win some amazing prizes!
 All games are beginner-friendly and no prior gaming experience is needed.
-tldr: >-
-  ### WHEN?

-  19th of February 2022 from 16:00 onwards

-  ### WHERE?

-  Aalto Gamers Discord server
+---

 ### WHO?
 Everyone - come by yourself or grab a friend!

 ### GAMES
 - Jackbox party pack
 - Among Us
 - A video game quiz!
 - Skribbl.io
 - And a surprise final game!
----

 ---